HelpBot Assistant

 root.render(<App />);

-Note: Refer the value of the data source of world-map.ts and data.ts here.
+Note: Refer to the value of the data source world-map.ts and data.ts here.

 Apply Color Mapping

-The Color Mapping feature supports customization of shape colors based on the underlying value of shape received from bounded data.
+The Color Mapping feature supports customization of shape colors based on the underlying value of shape received from the bound data.

 Specify the field name from which the values have to be compared for the shapes in colorValuePath property in shapeSettings.